awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.MySQL.md

    You can't modify a default parameter group\.
 If the DB instance is using a default parameter group, create a new parameter group and associate it with the DB instance\.

-   For more information on DB parameter groups, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
+   For more information on parameter groups, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.

 1. From **Parameter group actions**, choose **Edit**\.